bluesky/bluesky-enhancement-proposals/telemtry.md

 ## Open Questions
 - Exact structure of telemetry payload

+    - #NOTE Just to help with the discussion of the structure of ‘telemetry payload’  I include here below what was used in the previous PR on this and why, it is open for discussion.
+Also I made use of ‘named tuples’ instead of the dictionary entries below (just as a discussion point).
+    ```
+    # Bare minimum information required for each entry to be useful for estimating time.
+    {'object_name': self.device.name,  # required for retrieving specific device entries
+      'action': 'set' or 'trigger' or ...,  # required for retrieving specific action entries
+      'estimation': {'time': 3.0, 'std_dev': nan},  # required for comparison to time taken
+      'time': {'start': 1557859442.3674903, 'stop': 1557859442.3676653}}  # required to see
+      # how telemetry varies over time, and to calculate the time taken.

+    # Additional values required for estimating time for 'set' on a generic 'settable' device
+     {'position': {'start': status_obj.initial, 'stop': status_obj.target},
+      'settle_time': {'setpoint': status_obj.pos.cam.settle_time}}

+    # Additional values required for estimating time for 'set' on an EpicsMotor device
+    {'position': {'start': status_obj.initial, 'stop': status_obj.target},
+     'settle_time': {'setpoint': status_obj.pos.settle_time},
+     'velocity': {'setpoint': status_obj.pos.velocity}}

+    # Additional values required for estimating time for 'trigger' on an AreaDetector device
+    {'trigger_mode': {'setpoint': status_obj.device.cam.trigger_mode},
+     'num_images': {'setpoint': status_obj.device.cam.num_images},
+     'settle_time': {'setpoint': status_obj.device.cam.settle_time},
+     'acquire_period': {'setpoint': status_obj.device.cam.acquire_period},
+     'acquire_time': {'setpoint': status_obj.device.cam.acquire_time}}
+    ```
 ## Links to documents from prior rounds of discussion on this feature
 - https://www.dropbox.com/s/ch7j1x6j4njby7e/ETA%20overview.docx?dl=0
 - [+Outline of ETA co-routine.](https://paper.dropbox.com/doc/Outline-of-ETA-co-routine.-R9emFtWxa0bYjXUYzywno)